gaehlerm/SoftwareEngineering/README.md

 HDF5 is the most common binary file format.
 It is designed to deal with terabytes of data and optimized for high throughput.
 Pretty much all research facilities and companies dealing with huge amounts of data use this file format.
 It supports structured and auxiliary data.
 For looking at the data you either have to use the HDF5 library in your programming language of choice or download the free GUI software.
 Use HDF5 if you want to save several gigabytes of numeric data.

-Working with HDF5 is in my opinion a tad less intuitive as working with json files.
+Working with HDF5 is in my opinion a tad less intuitive than working with json files.
 This is because HDF5 uses datasets that have to be created instead of just accepting a dict.

 The following code saves a list of values inside an HDF5 file.